Bulgarian Beach

 Location of Hurd Peninsula in the South Shetland Islands.

 Sinemorets Hill and St. Kliment Ohridski Base on Bulgarian Beach.

+Bulgarian Beach and Emona Anchorage from Aleko Point.

 Topographic map of central-eastern Livingston Island featuring Bulgarian Beach.

 Topographic map of the southwestern part of Bulgarian Beach with St. Kliment Ohridski base.

 Bulgarian Beach and Balkan Snowfield from the summit Mount Friesland, with Castillo Nunatak in the foreground.

 Topographic map of Livingston Island and Smith Island.

 Bulgarian Beach (Balgarsko Kraybrezhie \'b&l-gar-sko krI-'bre-zhi-e\) is a coast in the north part of Hurd Peninsula, eastern Livingston Island, extending 2.3 km from Hespérides Point to the southwest to Perunika Glacier to the northeast, and forming the southeast coast of Emona Anchorage.

-The beach comprises four predominantly cobble beaches, separated by a shore rock known locally as Greenpeace Rock, which rises to 6m and is located 800 m northeast of Hespérides Point, by Spanish Point and by a minor nameless point lying 400 m to east by northeast of the latter.
+The beach comprises four predominantly cobble beaches, separated by a shore rock known locally as Greenpeace Rock, which rises to 6 m and is located 800 m northeast of Hespérides Point, by Spanish Point and by a minor nameless point lying 400 m to east by northeast of the latter.
 The last beach is a narrow strip under the cliff of a part of Perunika Glacier terminating on the coast.
 Bulgarian Beach is surmounted by a chain of five hills comprising Hesperides Hill, Pesyakov Hill, Sinemorets Hill, Spanish Knoll and Belozem Hill.
 In summer the area is predominantly snow-free and crossed by four meltwater streams draining the north-western slope of the Balkan Snowfield, with stream mouths located at the western extremities of each beach.
 The first beach, locally known as Base Beach, is partly occupied by Grand Lagoon formed by Rezovski Creek.
 Access by dinghies to Base Beach, used for transfer of people and cargo to the Bulgarian base St. Kliment Ohridski, is sometimes rendered difficult by shallow waters.

 The area would have been known and possibly visited in the early nineteenth century by English and American sealers frequenting South Bay and particularly the nearby Johnsons Dock.